palewire/django-bakery/docs/buildableviews.rst

         to override this if you don't want to rely on the Django default, which is ``<model_name_lowercase>_archive_year.html``.

+    .. method:: get_build_path(obj)

+        Used to determine where to build the detail page.
+Override this if you would like your detail page at a different location.
+By default it will be built at ``os.path.join(obj.get_url(), "index.html"``.

     **Example myapp/views.py**

     .. code-block:: python